SimonCzEdu/Future-Window---CI-Project---01/README.md

       * The [Gallery](gallery.html) is featured on its dedicated page.
       * It is divided into two sections which reflect two aspects of the products of Future Windows: "Letting the light in and keeping the cold out".
       * The [Gallery](gallery.html) features extra links visible only on that page for easier navigation through its extensive gallery of photos.
-      * A responsively styled grid of images of past 'products' gives the user an idea of what Future Windows can offer.
+      * A responsively styled grid of images of products gives the user a view of what Future Windows can achieve.
+It is intended more of an appetizer before the customer dives into technologies [Future Features](<#Future Features).

 ![Gallery image](assets/
 [Back to top](<#contents>)